mohitpai/journey-optimizer.en/help/using/configuration/sms-configuration.md

     ![](../assets/sms_preset_2.png)

 1. Once the message preset has been created, it displays in the list with the **[!UICONTROL Processing]** status.

-    During this step, several checks will be performed to verify that it has been configured properly.
-The processing time is around **48h-72h**, and can take up to **7-10 business days**.

     >[!NOTE]
     >